iwd

 Disable auto-connect for a particular network

-Create / edit file /var/lib/iwd/network.type
+Create or edit the file /var/lib/iwd/network.type

 .
 Add the following section to it: